-First, they offer a free consultation to anyone who may have a hit-and-run accident injury claim.
-In that consultation, lawyers can learn about your case and offer you an initial assessment if you have a claim worth pursuing.
+A skilled car accident lawyer will likely offer a free consultation to anyone who may have a hit-and-run accident injury claim.
+In that consultation, your lawyer can learn about your case and offer you an initial assessment if you have a claim worth pursuing.

-Second, virtually all car accident lawyers represent clients like you on contingency.
-When a client pays no money upfront and no money as the case goes along, the lawyer gets paid a percentage of any money recovered on the client’s behalf.
+Virtually all car accident lawyers represent clients like you on a contingency fee basis.
+When a client pays no money upfront, and no money as the case goes along, the lawyer gets paid a percentage of any money recovered on the client’s behalf.

 Never let your money worries keep you from talking to a skilled car accident injury attorney about the hit-and-run accident that injured you or a loved one.
-You can find an experienced lawyer willing to work for you without you paying a penny upfront.
+If you were involved in a crash and the driver left the scene, you can find an experienced lawyer willing to work for you without you paying a penny upfront.